 We set ourselves binding climate targets.

-Destination STRzero: Stuttgart Airport will reduce its direct greenhouse gas Emissions to net zero by 2040.
+Destination STRzero: Stuttgart Airport will reduce its direct greenhouse gas emissions to net zero by 2040.
 We are thus participating in the Net-Zero initiative launched by ACI Europe, the European airport association.
-To achieve this, we are reducing Scope 1 and 2 emissions in accordance with the Greenhouse Gas Protocol by 85% compared to 1990 levels by 2030.
-Our ground handling fleet will be climate-neutral by 2030.
+To achieve this, we are reducing Scope 1 and 2 emissions in accordance with the Greenhouse Gas Protocol by 85% compared to 1990 levels by 2030 - coming from 15.927 CO2eq in 1990 (base year climate protection law Baden-Wuerttemberg) and 35.484 CO2eq in 2010 (base year Airport Carbon Accreditation).
+Our ground handling fleet is to be climate-neutral by 2030.

 In addition to the emissions for which we are directly responsible, we also monitor the carbon footprints of third parties, such as the airlines at STR and our passengers.
-We support the aviation industry in its transition to more climate-friendly flying.
+We support the aviation industry in its transition towards lower emission technologies.
 We are also actively promoting the expansion of other modes of transport, such as local and long-distance public transport by rail and road.

 We pursue the principle of avoiding emissions through technical solutions.
 Where this is not possible, we reduce emissions of greenhouse gases to a minimum.
 Only in the final step do we neutralise any remaining emissions.